 In the morning 19th March, I saw in the news that Taslima Nasrin is in Kathmandu for the South Asian Women's Meet.
 Instantaneously I wrote an email her asking to meet being gloomy due to her busy schedule for the event.
 I was not so optimist about meeting her this time.
 After two days, my mobile rang with landline number.
 As soon as I heard Bangoli tone I was so happy.
 She said 'Is this Uttam?'
 I replied 'finally welcome to Nepal'.
 She was planned to come to Nepal in 2011.
 We left Oslo (Norway) the same day after planning to meet in Kathmandu in two days.
 But she could not make Kathmandu at that time even though big mass was expecting her.
 That is why I used the term 'finally' to welcome her in Nepal this time.

 Taslima was main news in Nepal within the two days of her arrival.
-That shows how much Nepali society gives value to someone who speaks the truth and promote equality and dignity.
-This respect is hard in other South Asian country as per my experience.
+That shows how much Nepali society gives value to someone who speaks the truth and promotes equality and dignity.
+This respect is hard in other South Asian countries as per my experience.

 Board Member: IHEU